littlewhitesea/StitchDiffusion/README.md

 This research was done by Hai Wang in University College London.
 The code and released models are owned by Hai Wang.

 ## Acknowledgments
-We thank [MultiDiffusion](https://github.com/omerbt/MultiDiffusion) and [Kohya Trainer](https://github.com/Linaqruf/kohya-trainer).
+We thank [MultiDiffusion](https://github.com/omerbt/MultiDiffusion).
 Our work is based on their excellent codes.